BlokasLabs/midihub-docs/index.md

 MIDI controllers with only USB output can't be connected directly to Midihub, however, they can still be used with Midihub if both are connected via a USB host such as your PC or something like Raspberry Pi, the host then can forward the MIDI data coming from a USB controller to one (or more) Midihub's USB ports.
-The utilities to achieve this vary with the OS, but to list a few, there's `aconnect` for Linux, 'Audio MIDI Setup' on Mac, 'MIDI-OX' on Windows, and most DAWs provide the functionality to forward MIDI data between connected MIDI ports.
+The utilities to achieve this vary with the OS, but to list a few, there's 'aconnect' for Linux, 'Audio MIDI Setup' on Mac, 'MIDI-OX' on Windows, and most DAWs provide the functionality to forward MIDI data between connected MIDI ports.

 ## The Memory